ot4i/ace-demo-pipeline/tekton/README.md

 kubectl apply -f tekton/21-knative-deploy-task.yaml kubectl apply -f tekton/ace-pipeline.yaml
 ```
-(note that the pipeline will run without the cluster being enabled for Knative serverless)
+(note that the pipeline will run without the cluster being enabled for Knative serverless; the 21
+task is only run if `knativeDeploy` is set to `true` when the pipeline is run).

 Once that has been accomplished, the simplest way to run the pipeline is
 ```